nodejs/node/doc/api/readline.md

 ### Use of the `completer` Function

-When called, the `completer` function is provided the current line entered by the user, and is expected to return an Array with 2 entries:
+The `completer` function takes the current line entered by the user as an argument, and returns an Array with 2 entries:

 * An Array with matching entries for the completion.
 * The substring that was used for the matching.